 Every family needs to think carefully and prayerfully about how AI is used in their home.

 It will likely look different for everyone, and that is a good thing, because we need to adapt our parenting to our kids rather than try to apply some system that works for others.

 Whatever you choose for your family, remember your role as a parent is not to make your children happy or to entertain them but to guide them into truth and maturity.

-Jason is the chair of research in technology ethics and creative director for the Ethic and Religious Liberty Commission.
+Jason is the chair of research in technology ethics for the Ethic and Religious Liberty Commission.